 Emergency Power

-Reliable backup power systems, such as generators or uninterruptible power supplies (UPS), are critical for maintaining operations during power outages.
-Emergency power ensures that essential systems like lighting, security, and refrigeration remain operational, safeguarding both personnel and inventory.
+Backup power systems, such as generators or uninterruptible power supplies (UPS), are critical during outages.
+These ensure that essential systems like lighting, refrigeration, and even entertainment systems in office spaces remain functional.
+Incorporating remote control capabilities enhances the management of emergency systems, safeguarding inventory and personnel.

 Assessing Warehouse Layout and Design